As a savvy internet user, you might think no one clicks on Facebook and Instagram ads.

 Facebook’s ad targeting options are unparalleled.
 You can target by demographics and create custom or lookalike audiences to target users similar to your best customers.
 You can also use retargeting ads to target users who have interacted with your page, or visited your website.

-On Facebook, you can directly target users by:
+On Meta, you can directly target users by:

 Each option can be useful, depending on your audience.
 Most marketers should focus on location, age, gender, and interests.

-Location allows you to targets users in the country, state, city, or zip code that you service.
+Location allows you to target users in the country, state, city, or zip code that you service.

 Interest targeting is the most powerful but misused feature of Facebook ads.
 When creating an ad, you have two options: broad categories or detailed interests.

 Broad interests may seem like an efficient way to reach a large audience.
 However, these users often cost more and spend less.
-You’ll also need to install the Facebook pixel.
+You’ll also need to install the Meta pixel.

-This used to be an ineffective way to reach audiences; however the addition of the Facebook pixel and dynamic ads makes this far more effective.
+This used to be an ineffective way to reach audiences because it targeted too large of an audience; however, adding the Meta pixel and dynamic ads makes this far more effective.

-In addition to targeting users directly, Facebook gives you the ability to Lookalike Audiences.
+In addition to targeting users directly, Meta allows you to target a group called Lookalike Audiences.

-So what are Facebook Lookalike Audiences?
-These are Facebook users that are similar to your current users.
-You’ll need to have Facebook Pixel or other custom audience data, like an email list.
+What are Meta Lookalike Audiences?
+These are Meta users that are similar to your current users.
+You’ll need to have Meta Pixel or other custom audience data, like an email list.
 Then, you can ask Facebook to find similar users.

 They are highly customizable — for example, you could create a “new customer” ad, then exclude current customers from seeing your ads.

-This page on Facebook will walk you through how to create Lookalike audiences.
+This page on Meta walks you through how to create Lookalike audiences.

 Retargeting with Facebook Ads

-Retargeting ads allow you to reach customers who are already familiar with your brand.
+Retargeting ads allow you to reach customers already familiar with your brand.
 You can double down by creating dynamic ads that show people items they are likely to be interested in.

 For example, you could retarget users who have visited your site, left items in their cart, or clicked on an ad.

-To create a retargeting ad, the first step is to install the Facebook Pixel.
-Follow this guide in Facebook’s Business center to get started.
+To create a retargeting ad, the first step is to install the Meta Pixel.
+Follow this guide in Meta’s Business Help Center to get started.

 Now that we have the no’s out of the way, how should advertisers find images to use?
 Buy them, create them yourself, or use ones with a Creative Commons license.